Minnesota: Defending Prostitution Charges

 by Prostitution Attorney Thomas C. Gallagher

 Though not in all states and nations, in Minnesota prostitution law makes a crime of consensual sex for money.
-In Minnesota, prosecutors charge more customers with prostitution charges than prostitutes.
-Solicitation of Prostitution is often the charge.
+In Minnesota, prosecutors charge more customers with prostitution charges than sex workers.
+And Solicitation of Prostitution is often the charge.

-Backpage prostitutes, and those on similar escort web sites like Eros, predominate these days.
-Little prostitution happens on the street anymore.
-Police are aware of this, and routinely set up sting operations, with their own backpage and other online ads.
+Backpage sex workers, and those on similar escort web sites like Eros, predominate these days.
+So, little prostitution happens on the street anymore.
+Police are aware, and routinely set up sting operations, with their own backpage and other online ads.

-When the would-be client calls, a police officer lures them along, eventually to the destination — often a hotel room or apartment.
+When the would-be client calls, a police officer lures them along.
+And eventually police lead the target to the destination — often a hotel room or apartment.
 Once inside, she (or he) soon confirms the arrangement of some sexual act for a price.
 She leaves the room “for a moment.”
 Police officers jump out for the arrest and what follows.

-Usually these events in the room are video and audio recorded.
+These events in the room may be video and audio recorded.
 Police invite the client to admit or offer excuses.
 Though it’s a mistake to do either, most do.
 The police officers release most after identification procedures, with a court Summons.
 Police are then ready for the next one.

 Now is the time to retain an experienced prostitution defense attorney.